obrasier/obrasier.github.io/_posts/2020-06-10-neeerd-pledge.md

     9798    2004-03-18                     165                  127

-So, the innings was 2003-2004 when peak Jacques was a monster.
-Noice.
+So, the innings was 2003-2004 when peak Jacques, 5 centuries in 6 fucking innings, what a monster.

 So that lets us get all the innings that match.
 It's horrible code, I know, there has to be something that does it in one line.
 But I want to get this out the door working, and fix the computer-science-nerd-wank later.